Coronavirus: India reports record 2.17 lakh new cases, 1,185 deaths in a day

 As the infections surged, people scrambled to find beds in hospitals for patients across states.

-India on Friday reported 2.17 lakh new cases, taking its tally to 1,42,91,917.
-The country is hit by a massive second wave of infections and this is the highest figure recorded so far.
-With 1,185 deaths, the toll rose to 1,74,308.
+India on Friday reported 2,17,353 new cases, taking its tally to 1,42,91,917.
+The country is hit by a massive second wave of infections and this is the highest figure recorded so far since the pandemic began in January 2020.
+The toll increased to 1,74,308 with 1,185 deaths, the highest since September 19.

+This is the second straight day that India recorded over 2 lakh cases and the sixth consecutive day of over 1.5 lakh daily cases.

 As the infections surged, people scrambled to find beds in hospitals for patients across states.
 Supplies of oxygen, critical to tackle breathing difficulties, also ran short in many places.